georgepalmaris/jenkins_and_docker/README.md

 # jenkins_and_docker
-For learning and implementating multibranch pipelines
+For learning and implementing multibranch pipelines